root-rashed/Electronic-and-Telecommunication-Engineering-ETE/README.md

 - **Familiarity with common network topologies (mesh, ring, etc.)**
 - **Hands-on practice using Cisco Packet Tracer.**

+---

 ## 📚 Author
 **Rashedul Islam (root-rashed)**
-- Department of Electronic and Telecommunication Engineering (ETE)
+- Department of Computer Science and Engineering (CSE)
 - Passionate about networking, IoT, and embedded systems.

+---

 ## 📝 License
 This project is open-source under the MIT License